peterpakos/ppslack/README.md

 PyPI package: [ppslack](https://pypi.org/project/ppslack/)

-If you spot any problems or have any improvement ideas then feel free to open an issue and I will be glad to look into it for you.
+If you spot any problems or have any improvement ideas then feel free to open an issue.
+I will be glad to look into it for you.

 ## Installation
 The tool is available in PyPI and can be installed using pip: